octaviommr/mynotes-next/README.md

 ### Environment Variables

-Create a ".env.local" file containing the following key and value representing the address of the MongoDB instance:

-`MONGODB_URI=your-mongodb-instance-address-goes-here`
+Copy `.env.example` to `.env.local` and fill in the required values.

-Typically, a local MongoDB instance address looks like `mongodb://127.0.0.1:27017/your-database-name-goes-here`.
-If you're using MongoDB Atlas, use the connection string that is provided for your instance.
+If you're using MongoDB Atlas, use the connection string that is provided for your instance as the value for `MONGODB_URI`.

-Run `npx auth secret` to generate a secret key that will be used to encrypt next-auth cookies.
-This will also add it to the ".env.local" file.
+Run `npx auth secret` to generate a secret key for `AUTH_SECRET`, which will be used to encrypt next-auth cookies.

-### Build and Start
+### Start

-Run `npm run dev` to build the application and start the development server.
+Run `npm run dev` to start the development server.
 The application can be accessed via http://localhost:3000.

 ## Next Steps